Three Sisters, courtesy Blackberry Mountain

-On the outskirts of Amsterdam, De Kas is housed in a soaring glass conservatory and perhaps the most special fine-dining destination in the city.
-For dinner, the menu is prix fixe only, consisting of five surprise courses that change often.
-The chef champions local ingredients, either plucked from the adjoining hothouse, where diners can see the produce for their meals growing, or trucked from nearby farms.
+On the outskirts of Amsterdam, de Kas is housed in a soaring glass conservatory and is perhaps the most special fine-dining destination in the city.
+For dinner, the menu is prix fixe only, consisting of five surprise courses that change regularly.
+The chef champions local ingredients, either plucked from the adjoining hothouse–where diners can see the produce for their meals growing–or trucked from nearby farms.
 There’s nothing rustic or simple, however, about the presentation and the flavors; a recent appetizer consisted of small portions of three dishes: a light scallop-and-grapefruit salad drizzled with lobster vinaigrette, chicory wrapped in tender Ibèrico ham and two types of Arat potatoes served with a gooey soft-boiled egg and chopped walnuts.

 Related: The Best Restaurants in Amsterdam

 Open Farm Community, Singapore

 Connection is key at Open Farm Community, which has built relationships with growers, herders, biologists and food fanatics across Singapore and southeast Asia.
 They are committed not only to providing fresh ingredients and limiting waste but to prioritizing ethics by using lesser-known grapes from vineyards that forsake the use of pesticides.
 Guests have the option of either a “feast” featuring the chef’s favorites or choosing a “meal” designed for sharing amongst family and friends.
 Standout dishes include Kin Yan mushroom ravioli with Eryngii bacon and potato crumble and the 450G bone-in Borrowdale Farms pork tomahawk.